 What type of grooming does my dog need and WHY?

-alot! and then request a bath and brush.
-A deshed then a bath and brush on a regular schedule is the maintance that
+Often folks will come into the salon and ask my dog is sheding alot! and then request a bath and brush.
+A deshed then a bath and brush on a regular schedule is the maintance that will keep the fur ball off of the kitchen floor.

-To understand what type and indirectly what price range your dogs
+To understand what type and indirectly what price range your dogs grooming will be understanding coat types are important.

-The Nash School of Groooming Breaks the coat types
+The Nash School of Groooming Breaks the coat types down this way:

-Short Coat: this type of coat is
+this type of coat is

-as having no evidence of
+described as having no evidence of

 undercoat at all.
-The short
+The short coat type

 is determined, which means that it